Kyiro/Fortnite-ManifestsArchive/README.md

 ![GIF](https://i.imgur.com/nbKV9xc.gif)

+**Very Easy Way:**

+NOTE: This is using a modified version of Legendary and needs no auth.
+(Made by Lupus)

+Download `download.py` and the Legendary directory and do `py -3 download.py` to start the downloader and select a version and a path to save the game.

 **Manually:**

 If you're using Legendary, use the `--manifest` flag along with a path to a .MANIFEST file.
 For example:

     legendary -v -y install --manifest "D:/Games/FortniteVersions/4.1.manifest" --download-only --no-install --game-folder "GAME-FOLDER" Fortnite

-**Very Easy Way:**

-NOTE: This is using a modified version of Legendary and needs no auth

-Start download.py and select a version, path to save the game

 # Contributors
 - [SizzyLeaks](https://github.com/SizzyLeaks)